SvRgn/SmSqr/README.md

 - a wordcloud visualisation has been created, see word_cloud_<data filename>.pdf
 - to see an interactive bubble representation of the topics, see 'index.html' in the 'output' folder (adapt the filename to the corresponding word_cloud_<input filename>.json in line 39 of the file)
-- pyVizLDA, open LDA_visualisation.html from the output folder in a browser
+- pyLDAvis, open LDA_visualisation.html from the output folder in a browser

+__Adjusting the relevance metric (λ) after opening 'LDA_visualisation.html':__
+The ideal value:
+λ=0.6

+-λ of a value smaller than 0.6 will bring up less frequent or special words belonging to the cluster, which may be suitable to catch words such as 'langenachtdermuseen'.
+-λ of a value greater than 0.6 will bring up the more frequent words that belong to the cluster.

 To view the results in more detail plots can be created of the statistic files.
 To create the plots of the two statistic files the two 'display_period_statistics.py' and